-To meet the challenges of dynamic times, an established general contractor modernized its culture by empowering employees.
+To meet the challenges of dynamic times, EMJ modernized its culture by empowering employees.

 Jack Bowen has been working in construction most of his adult life.
-An affable, self-effacing native Tennessean with a soft drawl and a disarming disposition, he’s the president and CEO of EMJ, a prominent general contractor with regional offices in Chattanooga and Dallas that’s delivered projects in nearly all 50 states.
+An affable, self-effacing native Tennessean with a soft drawl and a disarming disposition, he’s the president and CEO of EMJ, a general contractor that’s delivered projects in nearly all 50 states.

 Starting with the company in 2005 as an assistant superintendent, he grew through the ranks to become CEO in 2021.
 In that time, having served in nearly every management position—including on the frontlines in the field—he experienced firsthand the construction industry’s demanding and often stressful work environment and the effect it had on his employees and the company, and he didn’t like it.

 “The culture was always tough, and I felt it could be much better,” he says.
 Jack liked the work and learned to thrive on the pressure and high expectations.
 But not everyone could, so the turnover rate was high, which was costly and demoralizing.
 This confirmed for Jack something he’d felt intuitively for a long time and would prove instrumental in reshaping the company’s culture.
 “I always knew that how we treated our employees would translate into how we treated our clients and partners.”

 This all came to a head a few years back when Jack had a particularly bad experience on a project that convinced him it was time to take action and make a change.

 “We had a client who treated my people badly, and that solidified in my heart that there has to be a better way.”

 Laying the foundation